 - Cloud Services Agreements: This is a key component in upgrading IT systems.
 We handle software-, platform- and infrastructure-as-a- service architectures, as well as public, private and hybrid clouds.

-- Health Care IT: Our combination of IT and Health Care experience allows us to handle the highest level transactional work and counseling to Health Care institutions.
+- Health Care IT: Our combination of IT and Health Care experience allows us to handle the highest level of transactional work and counseling to Health Care institutions.

 - Higher Education IT: We routinely help high education institutions in complying with federal and state regulatory requirements when acquiring technology.